 Make sure you get to know your new home before unpacking- this might seem like common sense for some but it’s important not to just start tossing boxes willy nilly when you first arrive at your new place.
 Spend time getting acquainted with where everything is located so that once you’re ready to unpack, the entire process goes by smoothly and quickly.

 If you need to rearrange furniture in the bedrooms, living room and dining room, hopefully you already have a systematic plan in place so you only have to do it once.
 Large pieces that need mechanical assembly, such as bookcases or entertainment centers, should be put together only after you know where all the furniture will be placed.
 Also, thankfully your moving company should assist you with this part.

 It is a waste of time to assemble items that may need to be disassembled and moved again.
-If you have a floorplan, it is essential to detail every aspect of your new home and where items will go before you move in.
+If you have a floorplan, it is essential to detail every aspect of your new home and where big and small items will go before you move in.

 Staying Organized While Unpacking

 Take a deep breath, it’s time to begin making your house a home!
 You need to organize all of your possessions.
 Check and make sure you have all of your possessions from your old home.

 The best way to unpack is to pack rooms at one room at one time, rather than just grabbing your essentials and leaving them in the wrong place.
 Doing it this way will make sure you don’t have a lot of non-essential things left laying around long after you’ve settled in.